UofA-Robomasters/Starter-Kit/README.md

 Windows users please check this tutorial.
 [set up your first pycharm project](doc/paths.md)

+After paths are set up, create a conda environment in [pycharm](doc/pycharm.md).

 ### Error when import plt for mac users
 This is caused by different rendering back end of matplotlib.
 Follow the instructions [here](https://stackoverflow.com/questions/21784641/installation-issue-with-matplotlib-python)